Microsoft/azure-docs.pt-pt/articles/cognitive-services/immersive-reader/includes/quickstarts/immersive-reader-client-library-kotlin.md

                     }
                 }

-                // This is where the WebAppInterface Class is used
+                // This is where the WebAppInterface Class is used.
                 // Affords a way for JavaScript to work with the app directly from
-                // the Web View's HTML
+                // the Web View's HTML.
                 val jsInterface = WebAppInterface(exampleActivity, parentLayout, contextualWebView)
                 contextualWebView.addJavascriptInterface(jsInterface, "Android")
                 contextualWebView.loadUrl("file:///android_asset/immersiveReader.html")